 Recently, we shared a photo of a keen old home in DeSoto Parish.
 The photo, of a once majestic home in Keachie which is still quite charming in its own way, had been taken earlier this month by Wanda Williams.
 Williams captured the photo while she was in the area on Super Bowl weekend, shared it with us.
 I knew the house was special… I had seen it and admired it for, oh, almost 20 years… And I have watched it fall into sad disrepair over the last many years (the states of disrepair of the house becoming progressively worse in rapid motion over the last two or three or four years).
+The roof of this historic property was recently renovated by our friends over at blueladderroofingindy.com which had done my fathers roof a few years ago.
 But I did not expect the interest this photo of the house would quickly grab

 There once was this magnificent house in Florien, Louisiana (southern part of Sabine Parish).
 A beautiful, stately home… Once practically considered a mansion in the tiny village.
 The home became known, quite aptly, as The Dover House.